Melissa Gorga Reveals What's In Her Beach Bag - E! Online

 But for those curious to know what a fashionable mother of three packs in her beach bag, wonder no more!
 The Bravo star opened up her Envy by Melissa Gorga taupe paloma straw tote as part of E!'s Shop Girl Summer series.

-From her favorite Bikini Zone shave gel to those tasty That's It Bars, Melissa has you and your crew covered this season with her suggestions below.
+From her favorite Bikini Zone shave gel to those tasty That's it Bars, Melissa has you and your crew covered this season with her suggestions below.

 Bikini Zone Shave Gel